-In fact, we believe they are so important that we advocate running a client survey before embarking on any major project, such as making significant changes to your business, developing a marketing strategy or building a new website.
+In fact, we believe they are so important that we advocate running client surveys before embarking on any major project, such as making significant changes to your business, developing a marketing strategy or building a new website.

 You can read more about why they are so useful by clicking here.

-So, if now’s the time to take the plunge and ask your clients for their views, we must establish how to produce an effective survey; one that clients will respond to and will, in turn, give you the information you need.
+So, if now’s the time to take the plunge and ask your clients for their views, it’s good to know how to produce an effective survey; one that clients will respond to and will, in turn, give you the information you need.

 1. Decide what you want to achieve